Nanapiou/pioucord/README.md

 };
 ```

+You can access the client from every events.

 *Call it as you want, it won't change anything, but try to make something understandable.*

 ### Upgrade the handler